 Hyperglycemia increases the risk of atherosclerosis that leads to the stiffness and narrowing of the vessel walls.
 Even non-diabetics suffer from arteriosclerosis, but diabetes increases this risk multiple times.
 This is caused by the vascular endothelium dysfunction, which is favored by hyperglycemia.

-- PAOD (peripheral arterial occlusive disease), intermittent claudication
+- PAOD (peripheral arterial occlusive disease), intermittent claudication;

-- CHD (coronary heart disease), myocardial infarction
+- CHD (coronary heart disease), myocardial infarction;

-- Carotid stenosis (cerebrovascular sclerosis)
+- Carotid stenosis (cerebrovascular sclerosis);

 - Transient ischemic attack, stroke.

 Reducing the cardiovascular risk factors, in addition to the blood glucose monitoring, are essential preventive measures in diabetic patients.
-Such factors as obesity, lack of exercise, smoking, and alcohol contribute to the development of macroangiopathy and should be largely eliminated.
+Such factors as obesity, lack of exercise, smoking and alcohol consumption contribute to the development of macroangiopathy and should be largely eliminated.
 Hypertension and hyperlipidemia are other risk factors that need to be appropriately managed.
 The administration of anticoagulants is also useful to prevent the formation of thrombi.